If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Why Remove Mold From Clothes?

-The moldy odor is nasty, but the problem goes deeper than just a bad smell.
-Ignoring it allows the infestation to spread to other clothes and your home.
+The moldy odor is unpleasant, but the problem runs deeper than a bad smell.
+Left alone, the mold spreads to your other clothes and into your home.

 1. Avoid Health Complications

 Everyone reacts to mold differently.
-While some might be fine, others can suffer from severe asthma attacks, sinus congestion, and respiratory issues (3).
+Some people barely notice it, while others suffer asthma attacks, sinus congestion, and other respiratory issues (3).

-Children are particularly vulnerable.
+Children are especially vulnerable.
 Studies indicate that early exposure to fungi increases the risk of developing asthma by age seven (4).

 2. Prevent the Spread

-Mold spores are microscopic travelers.
-They float through the air and settle on other surfaces.
-Your moldy shirt isn’t just a laundry problem; it is a gateway for an infestation in your closet, carpets, or walls.
+Mold spores are microscopic and travel easily.
+They drift through the air and settle on other surfaces, so a single moldy shirt can seed an infestation in your closet, carpets, or walls.

 Spores are resilient.
-They can hibernate during dry weather and reactivate within 24 to 48 hours once humidity returns (5).
+They can lie dormant in dry weather and reactivate within 24 to 48 hours once humidity returns (5).

 3. Protect Your Fabric

 Fungi eat organic matter.
-Over time, mold decomposes the natural fibers in cotton, wool, and linen.
-If left untreated, the fabric weakens, holes appear, and the garment eventually rots.
+Over time, mold breaks down the natural fibers in cotton, wool, and linen.
+Left untreated, the fabric weakens, holes form, and the garment eventually rots.

 How To Get Mold Out of Clothes

-Before you start, safety is key.
-If the infestation is heavy, wear gloves and a mask to avoid inhaling spores.
+Before you start, safety comes first.
+If the infestation is heavy, wear gloves and a mask so you are not inhaling spores while you work.

 1. Washing Techniques

-The method you choose depends on the fabric type and the severity of the mold.
+The method you choose depends on the fabric type and how bad the mold is.

 Machine-Wash

-For standard fabrics, the washing machine is your best weapon.
-Heat is the enemy of mold; most species die when exposed to water above 140 degrees Fahrenheit (6).
+For everyday fabrics, the washing machine is your best tool.
+Heat is what mold cannot survive; most species die when exposed to water above 140 degrees Fahrenheit (6).

 1. Isolate the load: Never wash moldy clothes with clean ones.
 Spores will transfer.

 2. Crank the heat: Select the hottest water setting the fabric care label allows.
-Cold water will not kill the fungus (7).
+Cold water will not kill the fungus.

 3. Add your fighter: Use your regular laundry detergent.

-4. Boost the wash: Add a mold-killing agent like vinegar, Borax, or bleach (for whites) directly to the drum or dispenser.
+4. Boost the wash: Add a mold-killing agent like oxygen bleach, vinegar, borax, or chlorine bleach (for whites) directly to the drum or dispenser.

-5. Double cycle: Run the machine for two full cycles to ensure all spores are flushed out.
+5. Double cycle: Run the machine for two full cycles to make sure all spores are flushed out.

-6. Sun dry: UV rays are a natural disinfectant (8).
-Hang wet clothes in direct sunlight.
-If that is not possible, use the dryer on high heat immediately.
+6. Sun dry: UV rays are a natural disinfectant (7).
+Hang the clothes in direct sunlight, or if that is not an option, use the dryer on high heat right away.

 Warning

-If the smell persists after washing, do not put the item in the dryer.
+If the smell lingers after washing, do not move the item to the dryer.
 Heat can bake the smell and stains into the fabric permanently.
-Soak and wash again.
+Soak and wash it again first.

 Hand-Wash

-For delicates or single items, use a bucket or sink.
+For delicates or one-off items, use a bucket or sink.

 1. Prep the bath: Fill a bucket with hot water and detergent.

-2. Add treatment: Mix in a mold remover (vinegar, Borax, or commercial sanitizer).
+2. Add treatment: Mix in a mold remover such as vinegar, borax, or a commercial sanitizer.

-3. Soak: Submerge the item and let it sit for at least 20 to 60 minutes.
+3. Soak: Submerge the item and let it sit for 20 to 60 minutes.

-4. Rinse and dry: Rinse thoroughly and hang in the sun.
+4. Rinse and dry: Rinse thoroughly and hang it in the sun.

 Dry Cleaning

-If your label says “Dry Clean Only,” do not submerge it.
+If the label says “Dry Clean Only,” do not submerge it.
 Brush off visible surface mold outdoors, seal the item in a plastic bag, and take it to a professional.
-Explicitly tell the cleaner about the mold so they can treat it safely.
+Tell the cleaner about the mold directly so they can treat it safely.

 2. Natural Helpers

-You don’t always need harsh chemicals.
-These pantry staples pack a punch against fungi.
+You do not always need harsh chemicals.
+These pantry staples work well against fungi.

 Borax

 Borax is a naturally occurring mineral that acts as a fungicide and odor eliminator.
-When mixed with water, it creates a solution that inhibits mold growth (9).
+Mixed with water, it creates an alkaline solution that inhibits mold growth.

-1. Dissolve: Mix half a cup of Borax with hot water in a bowl until fully dissolved.
+1. Dissolve: Mix half a cup of borax into hot water in a bowl until it fully dissolves.

 2. Add to wash: Pour the solution into your washing machine or soaking bucket.